 Getting tired of all the tourists?
-Petite Martinique (PM), the last outpost of Grenada, is small and enchantingly authentic.
+Petite Martinique (PM), the northernmost outpost of Grenada, is small and authentic without a tourist bone in its body.
 I love to overnight here, take a long walk, and have a meal ashore.
-It is a good place to take on water and fuel and look for bargains on beer, liquor, and wine.
+It is a good place to look for bargains on beer, liquor, and wine.
 The inhabitants live by boatbuilding and seafaring (and, in days of old, smuggling).
 Fishing has always been important, and currently, long-line tuna fishing is very successful.
-Many vessels lie at anchor, and the docks are far busier than the roads.
-The many fancy new houses are recent, but some of the older wooden, pitched-roof houses are photogenic, especially at the eastern end of the island.
-PM is a lot larger than it looks.
-If you turn right from the dock, the road winds round the south side of the island.
-It is possible to walk all the way round, but the eastern part is a thorny scramble with no real trail.
+Many vessels lie at anchor and the docks are far busier than the roads.
+The fancy new houses are recent, but some of the older wooden pitched-roof houses are photogenic, especially at the eastern end of the island.
+PM is larger than it looks.
+If you turn right from the dock the road winds round the south side of the island.
+It is possible to walk all the way around, but the eastern part is a thorny scramble with no real trail.
 You will find the people here friendly and welcoming, and the island has several shops and a restaurant.
-For the adventurous explorer and snorkeler, Fota and Petite Dominique are within range of a seaworthy dinghy.
+For the adventurous explorer and snorkeller Fota and Petite Dominique are within range of a seaworthy dinghy.

 If you come from Carriacou and are returning to Grenada, leaving from PM sets you up for a good sail down Grenada’s East coast.

 The holding in PM is in soft mud and not always easy.
 Use plenty of scope, and if it is blowing hard, use your engine to keep the boat in place to allow the anchor time to sink into the mud before you put strain on it.